How Neuromarketing Is Used in Politics?

 - Why Is Brain Research So Important in Politics? – Every political campaign is looking for an edge that attracts more votes.
 Neuromarketing is playing a hidden role in today’s campaign messages.
 Outside of the United States, neuroscience-based techniques have been used in political campaigns for some time.
 They may have played a strong role in the 2012 election of Mexico’s President, Enrique Nieto.
 The techniques have become common in South America and Europe.
 Now, we’re seeing Neuromarketing being used in election campaigns in the USA.
 Especially in close elections, small advantages can make all the difference.Most politicians won’t admit to using these tactics, but it’s easy for trained experts to spot its use.
 For voters, however, those techniques often go unnoticed.

-- Why Are Negative Campaign Strategies So Powerful? – American voters are used to seeing negative campaign ads.
+- Why Are Negative Campaigns So Powerful? – American voters are used to seeing negative campaign ads.
 They present the targeted candidate in a negative way, showing anger, disgust or embarrassment.
 Ads use harsh colors and fonts, and emotionally-laden language for effect.
 Images are edited to make them even more negative.
-Applied neuroscience research can make such negative responses more effective and provide even more impact.
+Have you noticed that in these ads, the photo of the promoted candidate is always in bright colors, while photo the opponent is often in black and white?The sharp color contrast can evoke viewers’ emotions and make them remember those images longer.
+In TV commercials, voices can be altered subtly to either promote a candidate or discredit an opponent.
+Neuroscience research can make such negative responses more effective and provide even more impact.